louismullie/temp-data/markdown_final/c1cae2a8-74c1-edd6-2e9c-c5b911cef3fa.md

 Main Results

 Despite the fact that 3443 people were randomised in 12 quetiapine studies, there are almost no data on service utilisation, economic outcomes, social functioning and quality of life.
-Over half of those within the quetiapine versus placebo comparison were lost to follow up (53% quetiapine vs 61% placebo, n=716, 4RCTs, RR 0.84 CI 0.7 to 0.9, NNT 11 CI 7 to 55) so it is impossible to interpret any ratings of global or mental state within this comparison with confidence.
-People allocated quetiapine, however, did not have more movement disorders than those given placebo (n=395, 2 RCTs, RR needing medication for EPSE 0.62 CI 0.3 to 1.2).
-The same applies to the comparison of >/= 250 mg/day quetiapine with < 250 mg/day quetiapine (49% dropout >/= 250 mg/day vs 58% < 250 mg/day, n=1066, 3 RCTs, RR 0.84 CI 0.8 to 0.9, NNT 11 CI 7 to 29).
-It should be noted that two deaths occurred in the higher dose group (n=618, 1 RCT, RR 0.1 CI 0.0 to 2.1).
-When quetiapine was compared with typical antipsychotics, about 36% of both groups failed to complete the short-term studies (n=1624, 6 RCTs, RR 0.87 CI 0.8 to 1.0).
-Average change in global state was heterogeneous and equivocal (n=762, 3 RCTs, WMD in short term 0.19 CI 0.00 to 0.38, I squared 76%).
-Mental state measures were also equivocal (n=1247, RR not improved 0.97 CI 0.9 to 1.1) including specific measures of negative symptoms (n=305, 1 RCT, MD change in SANS short term 0.94 CI -0.2 to 2.0).
-Movement disorders were less prevalent for those allocated quetiapine (n=1117, 4 RCTs, RR needing medication for extrapyramidal adverse effects 0.47 CI 0.4 to 0.6, NNT 4 CI 4 to 5, I squared 88%).
-Dry mouth (n=649, 2 RCTs, RR short term 2.85 CI 1.5 to 5.6, NNH 17 CI 7 to 65) and sleepiness (n=959, 3 RCTs, RR 1.51 CI 1.1 to 2.2, NNH 18 CI 8 to 181) may also be more prevalent for people given quetiapine compared with the older drugs.
-In the quetiapine versus risperidone comparison, over 30% of people left the study before completion (n=728, 1 RCT, RR 0.94 CI 0.7 to 1.2).
-Four people, all treated with quetiapine, died during the study (n=728, 1 RCT, RR 2.86 CI 0.2 to 52.8).
-Continuous mental state measures did not show clear differences between the two drugs (n=637, 1 RCT, MD PANSS 1.2 CI -2.0 to 4.4).
-However, considerably fewer people given quetiapine needed medication for extrapyramidal side effects compared with those allocated to risperidone (n=712, 1 RCT, RR 0.27 CI 0.2 to 0.5, NNT 11 CI 10 to 16).
-Quetiapine caused more dizziness (n=728, 1 RCT, RR 1.85 CI 1.0 to 3.3, NNH 18 CI 7 to 487), more dry mouth (n=728, 1 RCT, RR 2.11 CI 1.2 to 3.8, NNH 14 CI 6 to 82) and more sleepiness than risperidone (n=728, 1 RCT, RR 2.03 CI 1.4 to 2.9, NNH 7 CI 4 to 17).
+Over half of those within the quetiapine versus placebo comparison were lost to follow up (53% quetiapine vs 61% placebo, n = 716, 4RCTs, RR 0.84 CI 0.7 to 0.9, NNT 11 CI 7 to 55) so it is impossible to interpret any ratings of global or mental state within this comparison with confidence.
+People allocated quetiapine, however, did not have more movement disorders than those given placebo (n = 395, 2 RCTs, RR needing medication for EPSE 0.62 CI 0.3 to 1.2).
+The same applies to the comparison of ≥ 250 mg/day quetiapine with < 250 mg/day quetiapine (49% dropout ≥ 250 mg/day vs 58% < 250 mg/day, n = 1066, 3 RCTs, RR 0.84 CI 0.8 to 0.9, NNT 11 CI 7 to 29).
+It should be noted that two deaths occurred in the higher dose group (n = 618, 1 RCT, RR 0.1 CI 0.0 to 2.1).
+When quetiapine was compared with typical antipsychotics, about 36% of both groups failed to complete the short-term studies (n = 1624, 6 RCTs, RR 0.87 CI 0.8 to 1.0).
+Average change in global state was heterogeneous and equivocal (n = 762, 3 RCTs, WMD in short term 0.19 CI 0.00 to 0.38, I squared 76%).
+Mental state measures were also equivocal (n = 1247, RR not improved 0.97 CI 0.9 to 1.1) including specific measures of negative symptoms (n = 305, 1 RCT, MD change in SANS short term 0.94 CI -0.2 to 2.0).
+Movement disorders were less prevalent for those allocated quetiapine (n = 1117, 4 RCTs, RR needing medication for extrapyramidal adverse effects 0.47 CI 0.4 to 0.6, NNT 4 CI 4 to 5, I squared 88%).
+Dry mouth (n = 649, 2 RCTs, RR short term 2.85 CI 1.5 to 5.6, NNH 17 CI 7 to 65) and sleepiness (n = 959, 3 RCTs, RR 1.51 CI 1.1 to 2.2, NNH 18 CI 8 to 181) may also be more prevalent for people given quetiapine compared with the older drugs.
+In the quetiapine versus risperidone comparison, over 30% of people left the study before completion (n = 728, 1 RCT, RR 0.94 CI 0.7 to 1.2).
+Four people, all treated with quetiapine, died during the study (n = 728, 1 RCT, RR 2.86 CI 0.2 to 52.8).
+Continuous mental state measures did not show clear differences between the two drugs (n = 637, 1 RCT, MD PANSS 1.2 CI -2.0 to 4.4).
+However, considerably fewer people given quetiapine needed medication for extrapyramidal side effects compared with those allocated to risperidone (n = 712, 1 RCT, RR 0.27 CI 0.2 to 0.5, NNT 11 CI 10 to 16).
+Quetiapine caused more dizziness (n = 728, 1 RCT, RR 1.85 CI 1.0 to 3.3, NNH 18 CI 7 to 487), more dry mouth (n = 728, 1 RCT, RR 2.11 CI 1.2 to 3.8, NNH 14 CI 6 to 82) and more sleepiness than risperidone (n = 728, 1 RCT, RR 2.03 CI 1.4 to 2.9, NNH 7 CI 4 to 17).

 Reviewers' Conclusions